Mellenger-Interactive/google-form-react-consumer/README.md

 # Development

 Run `yarn dev`.
 Please note that the current setup expects you to run the Heroku app locally.
-To change this, simply chang the `middlewareUrl` variable in `App.tsx` to point to the Heroku library, like it does on pro
+To change this, simply chang the `middlewareUrl` variable in `App.tsx` to point to the Heroku library, like it does on production.

 # Deployment

 Run `yarn build` to compile the latest JS and CSS, and push to the `main` branch.
-Right now, `/dist/google-form-react-consumer.js` and `/dist/google-form-react-consumer.css` are served by CDN by [JsDelivr](`https://www.jsdelivr.com/github`).
+Right now, `/dist/google-form-react-consumer.js` and `/dist/google-form-react-consumer.css` are served by CDN by [JsDelivr](https://www.jsdelivr.com/github).

 # React + TypeScript + Vite